naga-suresh9/TAPEOUT_PROGRAM_WEEK_4/Day_5/README.md

 * CMOS inverter robustness depends on **supply voltage** and **device sizing**
 * Lower VDD reduces **noise margins** and slows switching
 * PMOS/NMOS sizing adjustments can **compensate for variations**
-* These experiments provide insights for **STA, timing closure, and reliable digital design**
+* These insights are essential for **STA, timing closure, and reliable digital design**

 ---